o1-labs/rfcs/00XX-efficient-msms-for-non-native-pickles-verification.md

 We can adjust the additive lookup argument to externally (by modifying lookup boundary conditions) assert that the accumulated computation result (the discrepancy) is contained in the last constraint of the last folding iteration.
 We use the zero bucket for communicating the accumulator between fold iterations.
 - Our additive lookup constraint has a form of like $\frac{1}{r + v}$, and we can use an alternative accumulator boundary condition $`\mathsf{acc}' = \mathsf{acc} +
 \frac{1}{r + 0} - \frac{1}{r + v_{0}}`$ embedded into the constraint, where $v_0$ is the value contained in the zero slot.
 In such a way enforce $v_0$ to be present at the zero address.
 This approach is already taken in the zkVM implementation.

-- `total` will go into the zero bucket, and `right_sum` can go into the $2^{k} - 1$ bucket (the last one), and then the second loop in the sub-MSM algorithm can be uniform without any extra single row for aggregation.
+We will also need to adjust the algorithm a bit.
 Note that we don't have to use `total` and `right_sum` as variables.
-Instead we can implement the algorithm as follows:
+Instead, `total` will go into the zero bucket, and `right_sum` can go into the $2^{k} - 1$ bucket (the last one), and then the second loop in the sub-MSM algorithm can be uniform without any extra single row for aggregation.
+The modified sub-MSM algorithm is as follows:
 ```rust
 // Equivalent to sub_msm
 fn sub_msm_in_place(H: Group, to_scale_pairs: Vec<Field,Group>, k: uint) {